AlejandraValdivia/meow-matchmaker-app/README.md

 - npm install bcrypt
 - npm install connect-flash

-Go to http://localhost:3000/ and browse the app.
+Go to http://localhost:3000/ and browse the app!

 ## Wireframe